This is why Vanna White isn’t on ‘Wheel of Fortune’ this week

 The game show is currently in its 41st season, which is Sajak’s last.
 Back in June, he announced his plans to retire.

-Weeks later, it was revealed Ryan Seacrest would take over hosting duties.
+Weeks later, it was revealed that Ryan Seacrest will take over hosting duties.

 This extension will take her through the 2025-26 season, which means she’ll be working alongside Seacrest.